honeypieio/shrubcoop.org/content/swapshop-open-for-donations.md

 author = "Swapshop"
 date = 2021-07-12T23:00:00Z
-description = "We are looking for donations in the Swapshop again, read below to see what we are looking for..." tags = ["swapshop", "zero-waste-hub", "donations"] title = "Swapshop Open for Donations" type = "news"
+description = "We are looking for donations in the Swapshop again, read below to see what we are looking for..." tags = ["swapshop", "zero-waste-hub", "donations", "Swapshop"] title = "Swapshop Open for Donations" type = "news"